If you’re anything like me, you're hoping a Schitt’s Creek movie will come to be.…

 I love the coast of Maine.
 The ice cream is creamier, the beaches more Idyllic, and the locals have a salty-but-heartfelt demeanor.
 It also has a food scene that goes beyond boiled lobster and popcorn shrimp.
 However, once school lets out it becomes busy!
 Even though there’s always room for your blanket on the beach, the time between April to June is a perfect, crowd-free time to go.

 Why go now?
 Long walks on the beach (while cozied up in a sweater).
 Warm locals.
-Less crowds.
+Fewer crowds.

 What to eat: Lobster is the obvious answer, but you’d be a fool to skip Flo’s Hotdogs.